-The NCCS Global Outreach Program partners with pharmaceutical companies to distribute donated cancer treatment drugs and medical supplies around the world.
-Since its inception in 1993, the program has distributed more than $292 million in medical products to 58 facilities in 41 countries around the world.
-It’s been estimated that more than 108,000 children have been treated from the generous support of the Global Outreach Program corporate partners.
+The National Children's Cancer Society Global Outreach Program partners with pharmaceutical companies to distribute donated cancer treatment drugs and medical supplies around the world.
+Since its inception in 1993, the program has distributed more than $310 million in medical products to 60 facilities in 42 countries around the world.
+It’s been estimated that more than 108,000 children with cancer have been treated from the generous support of the Global Outreach Program corporate partners.

 Facilities needing pharmaceuticals should contact the Global Outreach Program for help.
 Recipients must adhere to strict guidelines and ensure donated medicines are stored in secure areas.
 For program information, please click here to view our brochure (PDF format) or you may also contact:

 E-mail: Michele Scherpenberg

 Q How does the NCCS Global Outreach Program assist children with cancer worldwide?

 A The NCCS assists children abroad by providing donated pharmaceutical drugs and medical supplies to hospitals and organizations that help children with cancer.

 Q Are hospitals in other countries responsible for shipping charges for donated supplies?

 A No. NCCS pays for all international shipping; however, any taxes/charges assessed by the receiving country’s health department upon arrival is the responsibility of the receiving facility.

 Q Does the Global Outreach Program accept non-medical donated items?